gregongie/super_inrs/README.md

 # inr_super
-Code to accompany the paper "Sampling Theory for Super-Resolution with Implicit Neural Representations"
+Code to accompany the paper:
+Mahrokh Najaf, Greg Ongie.
+"Sampling Theory for Super-Resolution with Implicit Neural Representations" (2025)